 If you live in a community where there aren't many Asian residents, the Internet can help.
 Increasingly, dating web sites offer chances for Chinese dating.
 There are three main types of Chinese dating sites:

-- Portals from general dating sites: Most web sites allow you to request a specific ethnic background, and some large sites have entry portals designed specifically for people interested in meeting Chinese dates.
-For example, Chinese LoveLinks is related to the more general LoveLinks site.
+- Portals from general dating sites: Most web sites allow you to request a specific ethnic background, and some large sites have entry portals designed specifically for people interested in meeting Chinese dates, such as , ChinaLoveCupid, formerly Chinese LoveLinks.

 - Sites specifically for Chinese dating: Some of these are primarily intended to connect Chinese women and Western men.
-Others, like Asian Romance, advertise themselves as friendly places where people of Chinese backgrounds can meet.
+Others, like Asian Dating, advertise themselves as a service that connects Asian singles, including Chinese singles, worldwide.

 - Dating sites in China: If you can read Chinese and you're willing to travel or to have a long distance relationship, China has its own dating sites.